Make the Most of Your Volunteer Time

 Corporate outreach is an intervention we recommend because it aims to influence the behavior of a corporation by encouraging them to implement policies that improve animal welfare.
 Corporate outreach campaigns can involve the use of petitions, media exposure, and other forms of public pressure.
 In recent years many cage-free egg campaigns have been quite successful.

-The Humane League and Animal Equality (ACE Top Charities), L214 (ACE Standout Charity), and Mercy For Animals have corporate outreach programs for which you can volunteer right from home—these include activities such as signing petitions, posting on social media, and sending emails to corporate leaders.
+The Humane League and the Albert Schweitzer Foundation (ACE Top Charities), L214, Mercy For Animals, and Animal Equality have corporate outreach programs for which you can volunteer right from home—these include activities such as signing petitions, posting on social media, and sending emails to corporate leaders.
 Sign up for THL’s Fast Action Network, Animal Equality’s Animal Defenders program (India, Spain, Italy), Animal Equality’s Animal Protectors program (U.S., Brazil, Mexico), L214’s Actions Express, the Albert Schweitzer Foundation’s newsletter (which often has petitions) and/or MFA’s Hen Heroes to get started.
-And if you really enjoy this type of work, you can take it a step further to write more personalized letters—contact THL’s National Volunteer Coordinators for suggestions (Rachel in the U.S.; Emma in the U.K.).

 Lastly, you can help corporate outreach campaigns by joining in on protests/demonstrations organized by our recommended charities.